laisfe/poke-finder-app/README.md

 # PokeFinderApp

 PokeFinderApp is a Pokémon search and management application built with Angular.
 It allows users to search for Pokémon, view their stats, and filter them by type.
-The app is designed to be fast, responsive, and user-friendly.
+The app is designed to be fast and user-friendly.

 ---